PAIR-code/interpretability/text-dream/README.md

 }
 ```

-### Resembling Activation
+### Reconstruct Activation

 ```
 {
-  "type": "resemble",
+  "type": "reconstruct",
   "params": {
-    "layer_id": number, optional: id of the layer to dream for, "word_id":  number, optional: id of the word to dream for, "neuron_id": number, optional: id of the neuron to dream for, "dream_start": number: id of the first token to be changed, "dream_end": number: id of the last token to be changed, "tokens": string array: the target tokens to be resembled, },
+    "layer_id": number, optional: id of the layer to dream for, "word_id":  number, optional: id of the word to dream for, "neuron_id": number, optional: id of the neuron to dream for, "dream_start": number: id of the first token to be changed, "dream_end": number: id of the last token to be changed, "tokens": string array: the target tokens to be resconstructed, },
   "results": {
     "iterations": [